DCC-EX/dcc-ex.github.io/docs/about/media-resources/index.rst

 * Find us on Discord
 * Send an email to support@dcc-ex.com
-* Create a support request at https://dcc-ex.com/support/index.html#raise-a-support-ticket
+* Create a support request at https://dcc-ex.com/support/index.html#raise-a-support-ticket |EXTERNAL-LINK|

 Making videos or Live Demos
 ============================